 Impairment of Long-Lived Assets: The Organization accounts for impairment of assets in accordance with FASB ASC 360-10, Impairment or Disposal of Long-Lived Assets.
 Under FASB ASC 360-10, the Organization reviews long-lived assets for impairment when circumstances indicate the carrying amount of an asset may not be recoverable based on the undiscounted future cash flows of the asset.
 If the carrying amount of the asset is determined not to be recoverable, a write-down to fair value is recorded.
-There was no impairment expense recorded for the years ending 2017 and 2016.
+There was no impairment expense recorded for the years ending 2018 and 2017.

-Accrued Vacation: Accrued vacation represents vacation earned, but not taken as of December 31, 2017 and 2016, and is included in "Accrued payroll and benefits" in the statements of financial position.
-The accrued vacation balance as of December 31, 2017 and 2016 was \$614,022 and \$588,771, respectively.
+Accrued Vacation: Accrued vacation represents vacation earned, but not taken as of December 31, 2018 and 2017, and is included in "Accrued payroll and benefits" in the consolidated statements of financial position.
+The accrued vacation balance as of December 31, 2018 and 2017 was \$621,593 and \$614,022, respectively.

-Deferred Rent: As of December 31, 2017, ten retail stores and one attended donation station are leased under operating leases expiring on various dates through 2026.
+Deferred Rent: As of December 31, 2018, nine retail stores and one attended donation station are leased under operating leases expiring on various dates through 2026.
 These operating leases generally have fluctuating payments over the life of the lease.
 Accordingly, Goodwill has recorded the lease expense on a straight-line basis and has recorded the excess of the straight-line expense over the amount paid as deferred rent.

 Defined Benefit Pension Plan: The Organization accounts for its defined benefit pension plan in accordance with ASC 715-10, Retirement Benefits.
-ASC 715-10 requires an employer to recognize the funded status of the benefit plan, measured as the difference between plan assets at fair value and the projected benefit obligation, in the statements of financial position.
+ASC 715-10 requires an employer to recognize the funded status of the benefit plan, measured as the difference between plan assets at fair value and the projected benefit obligation, in the consolidated statements of financial position.
 ASC 715-10 also requires the immediate recognition of the unrecognized actuarial gains and losses.
 The Organization froze the defined benefit pension plan as of March 31, 2009 (see Note I).